shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 - Ensure that there are enough emergency responders in the areas where accidents happen the most.
 Also decrease the *lead times* of the responses in order to save more lives and keep law and order in check.
 - Make sure there are hospitals near to accident hotspots in case of crashes including *severe physical injury*.
 - There should be increased investment in *accident hotspot areas* and road & lighting conditions should be improved.
 Installation of a greater number of caution & safety signs should also be considered.
-- In order to avoid accidents at intersections, better traffic management systems could be implemented.
+- Better traffic management systems can be implemented in order to avoid accidents at *intersections*.

 ## Sources